TDem0nT/TDem0nT/README.md

 Student
 -------

-I've been learning Javascript and Python for 5 month
+I've been learning Javascript and Python

 * 🌍  I'm based in Bangkok, Thailand